 _id, first_name, last_name).
 This replaces the

 cs142models.photoOfUserModel()call.
-If some thing other than the id of a User is provided the response should be an HTTP status of 400 and an informative message.
-Note this API will take some assembling from multiple different objects in the database.
+If something other than the id of a User is provided the response should be an HTTP status of 400 and an informative message.
+Note this API will need some assembling from multiple different objects in the database.
 The assignment's

 package.jsonfile fetches the async module to make the assembling the multiple photos easier.

 To help you make sure your web server conforms to the proper API we provide a test suite